ssahayam-zd/reveal/README.md

 # Reveal

-Converts scala class files into the matching scala source files by running them through `scalap`.
+Converts scala class files into the matching scala source files by running them through `scalap`. `scalap` is only available in scala 2.x.
+Ensure that `scalap` is on the path.

 ## Usage